bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

                 bandwidth=2,
                 numstrats=stratify_by === nothing ? nothing : [4 for i in 1:length(stratify_by)])
 ```
-`vpc` computes the quantiles for VPC for a `FittedPumasModel` with simulated prediction intervals
+`vpc` computes the quantiles for VPC for a `FittedPumasModel` with simulated confidence intervals
 around the empirical quantiles based on `reps` simulated populations.

 The number of repetitions of simulation are passed in with the `reps` positional argument.